tawebbcn/bcn-webdev-checklists/technical-interview.md

 ## DURING
 - Present the exercise by order starting from 0
 - If don't solve the exercise 2 at least, does not pass the technical interview
-- If is second oportunity, must solve until exercise 3
+- If is second oportunity, must solve the hard version until exercise 3
-- If solves easily, can skip to the bonus exercises
+- If solves easily, can skip to the bonus exercises or do the hard exercises

 ## ENDING
 - Will send the feedback to the admissions manager, they will send you next steps